 Generate must-have compelling content (that provides solutions)

 The purpose of this content is to attract your audience to sign up to your email list by giving them something of real value.
 That may be an ebook or audio course that helps them solve a particular problem.
 For example, your small business audience may have difficulties in managing cash flow, to provide them with a guide on how to effectively manage their cash flow.
-Likewise, due to other commitments, they may have difficulties in managing their home outside of their busy schedule, to provide them with a video course on “21 Essential Hacks to Managing Your Home When You Have No Time” (learn here how to create compelling content).
+Likewise, due to other commitments, they may have difficulties in managing their home outside of their busy schedule, to provide them with a video course on “21 Essential Hacks to Managing Your Home When You Have No Time”.
 Make the content as comprehensive and helpful as you possibly can.
 If you have done the research well, these solutions will truly resonate with your audience and they will look to continue the conversation with you, perhaps by asking more about your product or service.
 By addressing their specific needs you will earn trust and, most importantly, a reputation for solving “their” problems.

 Find your audience, set up the tech and press go